brightway-lca/brightway2-data/docs/index.rst

 Data and metadata
 =================

-.. note:: For more detailed information, see tutorial XX: defining a new matrix.
+.. note:: For more detailed information, see `tutorial 5: defining a new matrix <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/Tutorial%205%20-%20Defining%20A%20New%20Matrix.ipynb>`_.

 The building blocks in Brightway2 data are the **data store** and the **metadata store**.
 The difference between the two can be easily explained in the example of LCI databases: